andytoh78/missing_values/README.md

 The missingno library is a useful tool for visualizing and understanding missing values in a dataset.
 It is especially useful in the exploratory data analysis phase for uncovering patterns of missingness, which can help drive the strategy for handling the missing values.

 **Bar Plot**
-- Displays the **percentage of missing values for each column** in the dataset
+- Displays the **percentage of missing values for each column** in the dataset.
-- Helps **identify columns with high proportion** of missing values
+- Helps **identify columns with high proportion** of missing values.

 **Matrix Plot**
-- Visualize the **locations and patterns** of missingness, like whether the missing values are clustered or spred randomly across the dataset
+- Visualize the **locations and patterns** of missingness, like whether the missing values are clustered or spred randomly across the dataset.
-- **White lines indicate missing values**
+- **White lines indicate missing values**.

 **Heatmap**
-- Compute and visualize the **correlation of missingness (range between -1 and 1) between pairs of columns with missing values**
+- Compute and visualize the **correlation of missingness (range between -1 and 1) between pairs of columns with missing values**.
 - It **does not include columns without missing values**.
-Columns without missing values are typically not the focus of this visualization because their missingness is not relevant in this context
+Columns without missing values are typically not the focus of this visualization because their missingness is not relevant in this context.
-- The primary purpose is to **understand whether the missingness in one column is related to the missingness in other columns**
+- The primary purpose is to **understand whether the missingness in one column is related to the missingness in other columns**.
-- This insight will be useful in providing guidance on the imputation strategies
+- This insight will be useful in providing guidance on the imputation strategies.

 |**Correlation**|**Description**|
 |:--|:--|